We were on the fifth day of our expedition through the mountains. Morning.

 Fellish didn’t tolerate my groans as much as Dean Enislen did, so I stifled it with a bit of granola.

 When I joined her, she was standing with one foot up near her knee, her hands closed loosely at her sides.
+Her thin, birdclaw limbs were still and relaxed.
 She inhaled through her nose, and as she exhaled she brought her foot down slowly, with perfect control, as if she were pressing a steady, inexorable energy straight down into the ground.
 I came up beside her and she eyed me in her periphery.